ismail88/vendor-vuln-disclosure/README.md

 The sampling frame is the Y Combinator public Startup Directory (accessed via the community-maintained `yc-oss/api` static JSON mirror), filtered to active/acquired/public B2B companies with valid websites, then stratified across founding-year bands and oversampled for Public/Acquired status to avoid a near-all-zero dependent variable.
 Full rationale is in `docs/METHODOLOGY.md`, Log Entries 1-3.

-## Academic integrity note

-This is coursework for MIS 545 (University of Arizona).
-Per the course syllabus, this repository is kept **private** and restricted to team members; it is not intended for public distribution.

 ## AI assistance disclosure